mmhenderson/image_stats_gabor/README.md

     <li> Next, prepare the image data & extract features (using files in /code/run/):
       <ul>
         <li> prep_data.sh
+        <li> prep_data_indep_big.sh
+        <li> label_faces.sh
-        <li> make_labels.sh
+        <li> make_labels_all.sh
         <li> subsample_trials.sh
         <li> extract_gabor_features.sh
         <li> extract_alexnet_features.sh
         <li> ^ Before executing above scripts, modify the first few lines to reflect paths on your local filesystem.
-You can also change other parameters: by default, we have set "debug=1", so the code runs a shortened test version.
+You may need to change other parameters: by default, we have set "debug=1", so the code runs a shortened test version.
 To run it for real, set debug=0.
 If you'd like to run all subjects, you should also change the "subjects" variable to a list over all subjects (1-8).
-For feature extraction, include 998 in the subjects list to extract features for our independent image set.
+Include "998" in the subjects list to extract features for our independent image set.
       </ul>
     <li> Code to perform image statistics analyses:
       <ul>
         <li> gabor_image_stats.sh
-        <li> gabor_decoding.sh
+        <li> gabor_categ_decoding.sh
       </ul>
     <li> Code to fit models:
        <ul>